shelleywong/CSCI211-Course-Materials/Labs/lab02.md

 run_test vd vde
 ```

+Among other things, bash scripts are useful for running tests, as they allow you to automate command line tasks that you would otherwise have to type out manually (for each test and for each time the tests need to be rerun).<br>

 Many of the directories in 211-starter-pack/211 include a subdirectory called `tests` that contains a set of sample tests.
-You can use `run_tests` (a bash script) to automatically test your program against all of the tests included in the `tests` subdirectory.<br>
+You can use `run_tests` to automatically test your program against all of the tests included in the `tests` subdirectory.<br>

 This is how you could use `run_tests`, `vd`, and `vde` to test lab02_even (a directory that contains a `tests` subdirectory):<br>